TimaGez/TimaGez/README.md

-- Programmer for FRC team 1477 "Texas Torque"
+- Programmer for FRC 1477, Texas Torque
-- Part of a Python revolution 🔥